alphanome-ai/interview-screening-task/README.md

 - Accuracy of your detector to detect IPO filings.
 - Tracking delay of RSS feeds (lower the better) for single static IP address.
 - Code quality.

+---

+If you have any questions, write to rakesh@alphanome.ai & info@alphanome.ai